Coronavirus - if you have problems with renting

 You can find out more about dealing with rent arrears.

-You might be able to get a low interest loan to pay your rent arrears – this is called a ‘tenancy saver loan’.
+You might be able to get a grant to pay your rent arrears – this is called a ‘Tenancy Hardship Grant’.
+You don’t have to pay back a Tenancy Hardship Grant.

-You can apply for a tenancy saver loan if you:
+You can apply for a Tenancy Hardship Grant if you:

 - rent from a private landlord in Wales

-- haven’t been able to pay all your rent since 1 March 2020 because of coronavirus
+- haven’t been able to pay all your rent because of coronavirus

 If you rent from a council or housing association